milofultz/tinybrainfans/wiki/Programming/Javascript/js__arrays.md

 ## Methods

+### `forEach` and other methods[2]

+ `map`, `filter`, `forEach`, and others take a callback that iterates through each item.
+However, while `map`, `filter` and others return an array based on the return of the callback, `forEach` does not.
+For this reason, `forEach` should be used for **side effects** and *not* direct modification of the array itself.

+The focus of what is going on inside of a `map` or a `filter` or whatever is "what is being returned from this function?", whereas the focus of a `forEach` is "how is the data within this array being used?".

 ### reduce

 `reduce` will iterate through the items in the array and operate the callback function on each one, passing the previous value's result post-callback.
 Because of this, `reduce` can be used to build most array methods from scratch.
 That being said, usually using the more specific methods and currying them results in more readable code[1].